lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ```
 23. Now you should see a solid grey padlock that confirms that the connection is secure and that the certificate is now trusted.

+24. You can now double check the certificatre being installed in the "Trusted Root Certificate Store"

 18. Now go back to the "Certificate Console"